mer-hybris/hadk.sailfishos.org/docs/manual-install.md

 can `adb shell` to it to get a root shell and have your boot image and rootfs tarball ready.

-Some of these approaches also work in Android Recovery (there\'s an `adbd` running).
+Some of these approaches also work in Android Recovery (there's an `adbd` running).

 ## Extracting the rootfs via adb